baus/install-discourse/README.md

 # now back at the local terminal prompt
 $ ssh admin@discoursetest.org
 ```

-Todo: should consider removing root SSH access at this point

 ### Use apt-get to install core system dependencies